polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/consensus.md

 ![GHOST rule](/media/images/docs/consensus-ghost.png)

-In this diagram, the heaviest chain has accumulated more blocks built on top of it than the longest chain fork.
+In this diagram, the heaviest chain is the fork that has accumulated most blocks built on top of it.
+If you are using the GHOST rule for chain selection, this fork would be selected as the main chain even though it has fewer blocks than the longest chain fork.

 ## Deterministic finality